 With Thimble, you can get insurance for the time that you need it without being forced into expensive policies with durations that don’t make sense.
-Our Banquet Insurance can be purchased for an hour, if that is all you need, or up to two weeks if you need extra time for set-up and breakdown.
+Our Banquet Insurance can be purchased for an hour, if that is all you need, or up to a week if you need extra time for set-up and breakdown.

 Do I need Banquet Insurance if my venue has commercial liability insurance?

 Don’t make the mistake of thinking that the venue’s commercial liability policy will cover you if you suffer a financial loss because of claims resulting from your banquet.
 You need your own Banquet Insurance to do that.
 Plus, the venue will likely ask for a Certificate of Insurance (COI) that names them as an Additional Insured reducing their liability risk from your event.
 You can get all of that in less than a minute with Thimble’s event insurance.

 What are Thimble’s Banquet event coverage policy limits?

 Thimble’s special event insurance starts at a $1 million per occurrence limit with a $1 million aggregate limit.
 You can increase the liability limits to a $2 million per occurrence limit with a $2 million aggregate limit.

 Does Banquet Insurance via Thimble cover event cancellation?